insightsengineering/rbmi/README.md

 ## Installation

-The package can be installed directly from GitHub via:
+The package can be installed directly from CRAN via:

 ```
-devtools::install_github("insightsengineering/rbmi", build_vignettes = TRUE)
+install.packages("rbmi")
 ```

 ## Usage